cmontecoding/Rareskills-Advanced-Solidity-Bootcamp/Week17-18:Proxies/Questions.md

 - [ ]  When a contract calls another call via call, delegatecall, or staticcall, how is information passed between them?
 Where is this data stored?
 The data is stored in memory.
 - [ ]  If a proxy calls an implementation, and the implementation self-destructs in the function that gets called, what happens?
 Seems like nothing.
 Maybe its because of my solidity version (0.8.13)
 - [ ]  If a proxy calls an empty address or an implementation that was previously self-destructed, what happens?
+Nothing?
 - [ ]  If a user calls a proxy makes a delegatecall to A, and A makes a regular call to B, from A's perspective, who is msg.sender? from B's perspective, who is msg.sender?
 From the proxy's perspective, who is msg.sender?
 - [ ]  If a proxy makes a delegatecall to A, and A does address(this).balance, whose balance is returned, the proxy's or A?
 - [ ]  If a proxy makes a delegatecall to A, and A calls codesize, is codesize the size of the proxy or A?